domdus/directus-extension-assets-by-filename/README.md

 # Directus Assets by Filename Extension

-A Directus endpoint extension that allows you to retrieve files by filename instead of requiring the file UID.
+A Directus endpoint extension that allows you to retrieve files by filename instead of requiring the file UUID.

 ## Why Use This Extension?

-Instead of requesting via file uid:
+Instead of requesting via file uuid:
 ```
 /assets/550e8400-e29b-41d4-a716-446655440000?width=800
 ```